jlapenna/bikebuds/README.md

      encodeQueryParam(MethodParameter param) {
 ```

+#### Git Hooks

+`dev.sh` sets the repo's core.hooksPath to tools/githooks.
+Hooks include:

+1.  husky -- Run all affected tests in the frontend project.
+2.  flutter test -- Run all tests for the flutter app.

 ### Evironment Configs

 The setup script directs you to clone some environment git repos.
 There are two,